Hossein-NP/MegaMenu_Css/README.md

-# MegaMenu_Css
+# 📌 Project: CSS Mega Menu (Educational)

+📖 Overview

-A step-by-step educational project for developing a Mega Menu using only HTML and CSS, JS.
-The goal is to practice and understand real-world navigation design, CSS layout techniques, and interactive menu behavior without any frameworks.
+This repository is an educational front-end project focused on building a Mega Menu from scratch using pure HTML and CSS.
+The goal of this project is to deeply understand how complex navigation menus work at the CSS level, without relying on any frameworks or libraries.